 Yes, you can use over-the-counter medicines to treat Candida infections, specifically vaginal yeast infections.
 Though this treatment option may work, if you are unsure whether or not you have a yeast infection, talk with your healthcare provider to verify the source of the infection for the best treatment.

 Taking care of your symptoms starts with eliminating environments where Candida thrives.
 You can take steps to manage symptoms by:

 In most situations, it will take an average of 10 to 14 days for the infection to clear up completely.
 After you begin treatment, your symptoms will decrease in severity or often go away.
 If your symptoms stop, you might feel like you can stop treatment, but it is necessary to follow your treatment plan from start to finish so the infection completely clears up and does not return.

 You can prevent an overgrowth of Candida albicans by:

 If you take antibiotics or medications that may cause an overgrowth of Candida, talk with your healthcare provider about ways to treat the possibility of a yeast infection as a side effect or an underlying health condition.

-If you are healthy, Candida will not pose any threat to your wellbeing.
+If you are healthy, Candida won't pose any threat to your well-being.
 If you experience any symptoms of infection, contact your healthcare provider for treatment.
 In most cases, symptoms will decrease or go away once treatment begins.
 Be sure to complete treatment as prescribed by your healthcare provider to reduce the risk of the infection returning.

 You should contact your healthcare provider if you experience any symptoms (mild to severe) especially if the infection prevents you from eating or going about your normal, daily routine.
 Often, over-the-counter antifungal treatments may work, but your doctor will be able to best prescribe a treatment plan to combat the overgrowth of yeast and prevent it from returning.